Raj1778/DevStash/README.md

 yarn install
 ```
 Then, run the development server:

 npm run dev
 # or
 yarn dev

+Finally,
-Finally, go to localhost:3000 on your browser
+Go to localhost:3000 on your browser.